CBT - Phoenix Motorcycle Training Skip to content

 Compulsory Basic Training objectives

 The CBT motorcycle course is all about teaching you the skills needed to ride a moped or lower-powered motorbike safely and competently.
 The focus is on road safety and obtaining a level of competency that you can build upon when riding alone.
-There is no specific pass or fail test.
-Certification is carried out by a qualified instructor.
-This same instructor will be with you throughout your training and will help you to improve your motorcycling skills.

 Once your instructor sees you have reached the CBT standard, you’ll be certified with a DL196 and able to continue practising on your own.